zchmielewska/actuaryr/cran-comments.md

 ## Changes in new version

-Hotfix: align compare() to tibbles
+Developed compare() to work with tibbles and added interest ractes